huggingface/transformers/examples/distillation/README.md

 This folder contains the original code used to train Distil* as well as examples showcasing how to use DistilBERT and DistilGPT2.

-**2019, October 3rd - Update** We release our [NeurIPS workshop paper](TODO LINK) explaining our approach on DistilBERT.
+**2019, October 3rd - Update** We release our [NeurIPS workshop paper](https://arxiv.org/abs/1910.01108) explaining our approach on **DistilBERT**.
 It includes updated results and further experiments.
-We applied the same method to GPT2 and release the weights of DistilGPT2.
+We applied the same method to GPT2 and release the weights of **DistilGPT2**.
 DistilGPT2 is two times faster and 33% smaller than GPT2.

 **2019, September 19th - Update:** We fixed bugs in the code and released an upadted version of the weights trained with a modification of the distillation loss.
 DistilBERT now reaches 97% of `BERT-base`'s performance on GLUE, and 86.9 F1 score on SQuAD v1.1 dev set (compared to 88.5 for `BERT-base`).
 We will publish a formal write-up of our approach in the near future!